The great and ancient philosopher Utahamanicus tells the tale of a lost civilization:

 “My brother, I am sorry for what I did.
 The beast that I unleashed on our island controls all and seeks to destroy the last of our people.
 What must be done?”

 “Democritus, there is a reason our father sent us to kill the last remaining dragon.
 Ages ago, our forefathers made a bargain with the dragon race and we were rewarded with the same bitter victory.
 When our ancient forefathers had subjugated the world, the dragons turned on us and almost killed us all.
 We suffered greatly in a war for our independence from them.
-They were commanded by a Dragon Queen called Tartarus, the same dragon you have unleashed on our country.
+They were commanded by the Dragon Queen called Tartarus, the same dragon you have unleashed on our country.
 Our father sought to find the heir who would not bargain with this tyranny, rather fight to the death to end it – even to choose death over serfdom.
 The only way to be free is to kill her and her children.
 There is no way to bargain with her – because trust is not a quality a beast possesses – a dragon is always a dragon.”

 And so began the struggle to recover freedoms lost.